lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 #### Full Binary Tree

-If the height is N, the number of nodes is 2^N -1.
+If the height is N, the number of nodes is 2^N -1, the number of nodes at the deepest level is 2^(N-1).

+Full binary tree is a particular case of complete binary tree.

 ![full-binary-tree.png](img/full-binary-tree.png)

 #### Binary Search Tree (BST)

-- A node's left child must have a value less than or equal to its parent's value.
+- A node's left child must have a value less than its parent's value.
 - A node's right child must have a value greater than its parent's value.
+- **There must be no duplicate nodes.**
 - Each node has a key and an associated value.
 - Binary search tree is a special binary tree.